Sugar Intervention: Intervention

-On July 14, 1917, Menocal formally offered training camps in the province of Oriente to US.
+On July 14, 1917, Menocal formally offered training camps in the province of Oriente to US troops.
 The first contingent, consisting of under 1,000 American Marines, came to Cuba on August 25, 1917.
 The operation was not an intervention; rather, the Cuban government formally invited the US army to train in a warm climate.
 As guests of the government, the US troops were obliged to stay within strict limits.

 During the first year of arrival, the US Marines assumed responsibility for the objects of infrastructure related to sugar plantations.
 In October, they established a number of permanent camps.
 By November 1917, the presence of the troops caused anti-American protests.
 In December 1917, another thousand Marines arrived.

 The troops performed patrols of the countryside to ensure that sugar plantations were safe.
-In addition, they collected intelligence data, tried to obtain general information, and passed their findings to the United States, as well as to authorities in Havana.
+They also collected intelligence data, and passed their findings to the United States and Cuban authorities in Havana.
 They were instructed to fully cooperate with local authorities, in order to minimize friction in Cuban-American relations.
 The population generally remained hostile to the Marines.
-In 1918, partially as a result of the measures undertaken, Cuba produced a record sugar harvest.
+In 1918, partially as a result of the measures undertaken by the Marines, Cuba produced a record sugar harvest.

-By mid-1918, the disturbance in the countryside ceased, and the main threat to sugar production was coming from the protests in the cities, mostly in form of strikes, which targeted infrastructure for shipping and production of sugar.
-These protests were particularly strong in 1918 and 1919, spreading over the whole country.
+By mid-1918, the banditry and insurgency in the countryside ceased, and the main threat to sugar production was coming from the protests in the cities.
+The protests were mostly in the form of strikes, which targeted infrastructure for shipping and production of sugar.
+These protests were particularly strong in 1918 and 1919, and spread across the whole country.
 The American authorities preferred to represent these protests as political and leftist, which would justify intervention according to the Platt Amendment, even though such intervention would contradict the original 1917 agreement with the Cuban Government.
-In December 1918, an additional 1,120 Marines arrived at the Guantánamo naval base.
-An additional six thousand were ready to arrive.
-The field operations were modified accordingly, and Marines were now patrolling the cities.
+In December 1918, an additional 1,120 Marines arrived at the Guantánamo naval base, and an additional six thousand were ready to arrive.
+Their field operations were modified accordingly, and Marines began patrolling the cities.